mahmoud0998/bugbounty-writeups/README.md

-# Bug Bounty & Penetration Testing Writeups
+# Web Security & Bug Bounty Writeups

-This repository contains my hands-on practice and learning journey in Web Application Security.
+This repository documents my hands-on practice in web application security.
+It includes vulnerability analysis, exploitation steps, and mitigation notes based on realistic lab environments.

+The focus of this work is on understanding how modern web applications fail at authorization, input handling, and session management, and how these issues can be identified during manual testing.

-## Focus Areas
+## Areas of Focus
 - Insecure Direct Object Reference (IDOR)
-- Broken Access Control (BAC)
+- Broken Access Control
 - Cross-Site Scripting (XSS)
-- Authentication & Authorization issues
+- Authentication & Authorization flaws

-## Labs & Platforms
+## Practice Platforms
-- OWASP crAPI
 - PortSwigger Web Security Academy
+- PentesterLab

-## Disclaimer
+## Notes
-All content is for educational purposes only.
-No private program data is disclosed.
+All writeups are based on intentionally vulnerable labs and created for learning and skill development purposes only.